 A total of 24 hours coursework and independent research is to be selected in consultation with the graduate program advisor.

 1 to 6credit hours

 Assignment by department or chair of candidate's committee.
 Selection of a research problem, review of pertinent literature, collection and analysis of data, and composition of dissertation.
 Once enrolled, student should register for at least one credit hour of doctoral research each semester until completion.
 S/U grading

 Pre-dissertation Advising - Upon admission to the Ph.D. program, the candidate will be assigned an advisor who (in cooperation with the graduate coordinator) will advise the student on an appropriate program of study and of any deficiencies to correct.

-Dissertation Committee - Upon advancement to candidacy, the student will formally construct his/her dissertation committee.
+Dissertation Committee - Upon advancement to candidacy, students will formally construct their dissertation committees.
 The committee should include at a minimum three faculty members; two must be from the department, and one must be from outside the department.
-The chair of the committee must be a graduate faculty member.
+All members of the committee must have graduate faculty status.